ballardinimarta/probelist_sweden/readme.md

 you should get a dictionary with about 119 values.

 ## get_geocode.py
-This script gets you a python dictionary of the probe id correlating to its county where its located.
+This script gets you a python dictionary of the probe id correlating to its state where its located.

 To run the script you do not have to adjust anything its ready to run.